ArweaveTeam/docs.arweave.org-info/mining/setup/wallet.md

 This script will create the wallet and place it in the `[data_dir]/wallets` directory.
 See [Directory Structure](directory-structure.md) for more information on setting your `data_dir`.

 If you want to use an existing wallet, place it in `[data_dir]/wallets`.
-Imported wallets must in .json format and be named `arweave_keyfile_ADDRESS.json` where `ADDRESS` is the address associated with the wallet.
+Imported wallets must bin in `.json` format and be named `arweave_keyfile_ADDRESS.json` where `ADDRESS` is the address associated with the wallet.

-Note: when using [coordinated mining](coordinated-mining.md), the wallet only needs to be present on the exit node.
+Note: when using [coordinated mining](../overview/coordinated-mining.md), the wallet only needs to be present on the exit node.

-{% hint style="warning" %}
+{% hint style="danger" %}
 Make sure to never share you wallet with anyone.
 {% endhint %}